 - Add an email subscription popup to your current website

 You can add a popup form by adding in an email opt-in plugin or widget provided by your email marketing provider or another plugin.
-Make sure that these signups are feeding over to your email marketing platform.
+Make sure that these signups are feeding data over to your email marketing platform.
 The average conversion rate for all pop-ups is 3.09%, but there are ways to increase that number.
 Popups that include an offer such as a discount are more successful at converting than those that don’t.
-Depending upon the success of the popup, you may opt to continue to implement it on your new site.
+Depending upon the success of the popup, you may opt to continue to use a popup on your new site.

 - Hold a drawing to collect email addresses